-6.2.4.1 Develop and implement sidewalk and street design standards that define pedestrian level of service and improve pedestrian comfort and safety.
-[ABC]
+- 6.2.4.1 Develop and implement sidewalk and street design standards that define pedestrian level of service and improve pedestrian comfort and safety.
+[ABC] - 6.2.4.2 Increase awareness of sidewalk repair rules, regulations, and reporting.
+[A]

 Bicycle Network: Promote an areawide bicycle and trail network for transportation and recreation that emphasizes connections among Centers and safe crossings at intersections.
 [ABC]